 Mira Recommends: For a powerful showering experience we would recommend fitting a digital shower or mixer shower to this type of system.
 Alternatively, for a more gentle flow rate you could use one of Mira's electric showers fitted to the cold mains, this is also an ideal low cost option for a second or en-suite shower room.

 You will know you have this system if: there is a cold water tank in your loft and hot water cylinder in your airing cupboard.

-If you have this system you can install a mixer, pumped digital or all-in-one power shower and you will have get a great showering experience.
-If you decide on a mixer and want a more forceful shower, fitting a pump will boost the flow rate & pressure even more.
+Mira Recommends: If you have this system you can install a mixer shower, pumped digital shower or all-in-one power shower and you will have get a great showering experience.
+If you decide on a mixer and want a more forceful shower, fitting a shower pump will boost the flow rate & pressure even more.